nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/README.md

 ### Compilation
 There are several flavors of compilation: `make pybind`, `make deb`, `make wheel`.
-To see the list and its explanations, type `make help`.
+To see the list and explanations, type `make help`.

 The first step is to build native code:
 ```bash